Ana-Akaishi/data-science-projects/Bank_Loan_Default/README.md

 Even though is abour credit risk, the principles are the same for default loans.
 Rare events, clientes with N number of features on which we want to predict bad clients.

 ## Model
 Loan default is nothing but a classifier problem.
-I need to classify clients between defaulter and non-defaulter.
+I need to classify clients between defaulter and non-defaulter, so a two class problem.

 This situation allow me to use **Logistic Regression** to classify and predict bad (default) clients.
-I'll compare the results of this linear regression with **Neural Networks** and check who perform better due the variables available.
+I'll compare the results of this linear regression with other models such as:
+- **XGBoost**, popular for it's precision and applicability
+- [**Light GBM**](https://www.kaggle.com/discussions/general/264327), an alternative for gradient boosting
+- **Support Vectorial Machines**, non-linear models that can be used to classification as well
+- **Neural Networks**

+And finally check who perform better due the variables available.

 ## Project Steps
 Since this is a kaggle dataset and is already divided by train and test sets, there's not much cleaning or extra extractions to be made.
 Instead, I'll jump right into our exploratory data analysis (EDA) and run some models.
-I'll deal with the unbalanced classes in two different ways, generating synthetic data and penalizing the model, each one in a different notebook.
+I'll deal with the inbalanced classes in two different ways, generating synthetic data and penalizing the model, each one in a different notebook.
 00 - EDA
 01 - Feature Engineering
-2.1 - Logit & NN with synthetic data
+03 - ML with synthetic data
-2.2 - Logit & NN increasing model penalization
+04 - ML increasing model penalization